Sagrus/infra/README.md

 infra
 =====

-Code to manage the project's infrastructure
+Code to manage the project infrastructure